wjdenny/wjdenny.github.io/content/@2002sanner_experiences.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "The experiences of international nursing students in a baccalaureate nursing program"
+  - The experiences of international nursing students in a baccalaureate nursing program
-draft: false
+draft: true
 ---
 # The experiences of international nursing students in a baccalaureate nursing program.
 [[Susan Sanner]], [[Astrid H. Wilson]], and [[Linda F. Samson]] wrote this article for the [[Journal of Professional Nursing]].